 Biblical womanhood takes self out of the equation.
 In all things, we turn to God first, instead of turning to our spouse, our parents or our best friends.
 When we confide in God, we know our secrets, struggles, and pain are safe.
 Surrender makes our pain possible to bear because God bears it for us.
 He carries and sees us through our struggles while enabling us to find strength in Him and His Word.
 We cease to personalize the problem by viewing ourselves as victims.
 In all things, we cling to the assurance that God is the victor.

 10. We want God’s will for our lives

 When we live as God desires us to live, we are attuned to hear His voice.
 Our minds are no longer clouded by discontentment or the need for better things.
 Bitter sacrifices become sweet surrenders.
 We let go of our pursuit for more.
 For worldly perfection.
 For status.
 For approval.
 Most importantly, we let go of the crippling desire to meet others’ expectations of who we should be.
 What we should have.
 The kind of life we should be living.
 The finish lines we should have crossed.
 We give God full permission to write our life story and want what He wants for us.

 Biblical womanhood is God’s gift to women.
 It is a gift that keeps on giving, because when women glorify God with their lives, He is also glorified by their relationships, possessions, jobs, roles, plans, and decisions.
 A woman that pleases God makes time to be a blessing to others because she is grateful for the life she has and the God she serves.

-Question.
 How has Biblical womanhood been a blessing to you?
 What would you add to this list?
-Please leave a comment by clicking here.
+Please leave a comment below.